3-Day Istanbul Itinerary for First-Timers | Turkey

 This enchanting, sprawling city really is a city of two halves, where East meets West.
 Istanbul is split in two by the Bosphorus Strait, one side is in Europe and the other is in Asia.
 It will leave you enthralled by its turbulent history, rich culture, stunning architecture and mosques, colourful bustling markets, and numerous teahouses, cafes and restaurants.
 It’s certainly one of the best holiday or short break destinations in Turkey.
 Plus, the many great photo spots in Istanbul make it a dream for photographers.

 Istanbul is built on seven hills, and to try to see all it has to offer in three days would be an impossible task.
 Even with three months, you’d be hard-pushed to see everything.
-That is why I’ve created this 3-day Istanbul itinerary to help you get the most out of your first short visit to this incredible city.
+That is why I’ve created this 3-day Istanbul itinerary to help you get the most out of your first short visit to this incredible city, one of the best destinations to visit in Turkey.

 How to Spend 3 Days in Istanbul